 – The Lyle School continues to be ranked among the nation’s best by U.S. News & World Report’s ranking of Best Graduate Schools.

 – Student organizations are comprised of student chapters of professional organizations, professional service organizations, honorary organizations and Lyle Engineering organizations.
 Dallas has one of the highest concentrations of engineering and technology companies in the country.
 Many Lyle students graduate with engineering experience through summer internships or Co-Op employment opportunities.

 Women in Engineering

 – The Lyle School is honored to have one of the largest percentages of women in engineering studying at SMU.
-With a percentage of 50% higher than the national average the Lyle school’s goal is to reach gender parity in the next five years.
+With a percentage that is twice the national average, the Lyle school’s goal is to reach gender parity in the next three years.

 – Over 75% of undergraduate engineering students receive academic scholarships.